skapfer/voxelsurface/README.md

 Old CGAL has a bug which affects voxelsurface.
 Just use something recent. https://sympa.inria.fr/sympa/arc/cgal-discuss/2010-10/msg00112.html

-The documentation is the sourcecode unfortunately.
+The documentation is the sourcecode unfortunately, though there is a quick example under directory demo/.

 If you need assistance using this, don't hesitate to contact me:
 Sebastian Kapfer <kapfer@ens.fr>